 Hotel construction loans require significant capital.
 Your hotel financing project needs to account for large-scale construction down payments and the potentially long time period of construction.
-Financing must also last through the period required to gain a certificate of occupancy, open the hotel, and begin producing a revenue stream, which must be large enough to service the hotel debt and meet the operating costs and expenses.
+Financing must also last through the period required to gain a certificate of occupancy, open the hotel, and begin producing a revenue stream.
+Accordingly, the loan must be large enough to service the hotel debt and meet the operating costs and expenses.

 Hotel construction financing and bridge loans are available through Assets America® from banks and other sources.
-The SBA and the USDA offer loan financing guarantees for hotel construction as well as FF&E expenditures.
+For example, the SBA and the USDA offer loan financing guarantees for hotel construction as well as FF&E expenditures.
 Alternatively, hoteliers can arrange to finance FF&E through leasing.
 Our private lenders also compete to offer hotel construction financing.
 Hotel construction loans are usually interest-only with terms of 18+ months.
-The loans are refinanced or extended as necessary.
+In some cases, you can refinance or extended the loans as necessary.

 Hotel Conversion – Hotel Renovation Financing

 Hotel renovation financing pays for improvements that increase the value and life of the hotel.
-Though it’s possible to self-fund renovations through operational cash flows segregated in renovation reserve accounts, many, if not most, hotels prefer to finance hotel construction renovations externally.
+It’s possible to self-fund renovations through operational cash flows segregated in renovation reserve accounts.
+However, many, if not most, hotels prefer to finance hotel construction renovations externally.
 PIP obligations require franchisees to maintain hotels to brand standards, which can require a significant amount of renovation financing.
 Renovation hotel funding is available through Assets America® from our sources of banks as conventional loans and/or business lines of credit.

 Commercial mortgage bridge loans are also used for hotel construction and renovation projects, usually as interest-only loans of up to 3 years, with an LTC up to 85%, and a lender loan fee of 1% to 2%, on a recourse or non-recourse basis.

 Another source of renovation financing is a mezzanine loan of subordinated debt.
 This debt resides below senior debt and above equity on the capital stack.
-Naturally, mezzanine loans increase leverage and are priced higher to account for greater risk.
-While acquiring mezzanine financing can be tricky, Assets America® can procure this type of financing for your hotel financing projects.
+Of course, mezzanine loans increase leverage and are priced higher to account for greater risk.
+While acquiring mezzanine financing can be tricky, we can procure this type of financing for your hotel financing projects.

 Hotel conversions are a type of hotel renovation in which a hotel converts to a different flag, or a non-flagged property becomes a flagged property.
-Managed hotel conversions are financed by the parent corporation, and franchise conversions are typically refinanced through the franchisor.
+The parent corporation typically refinances managed hotel conversions, while the franchisor typically refinances franchise conversions.
 However, in some cases, a hotel conversion may require external funds, as when a flagged hotel becomes a non-flagged one.
-Assets America® is happy to provide this type of hotel financing.
+Of course, Assets America® is happy to provide this type of hotel financing.

 Hotel Acquisition Financing

-A hotel is a good candidate for acquisition if it is underperforming due to poor management, has deferred renovations or deferred maintenance, demographic changes, or some other reason.
-High-performing hotels are also candidates for acquisition (although they will carry a premium price tag) if they fit into a hotel brand’s long-term strategy.
-Typically, acquisitions are financed through Assets America® by conventional banks as well as SBA-guaranteed loans.
+A hotel is a good candidate for acquisition if it is underperforming due to poor management.
+Other good candidates include hotels with deferred renovations or deferred maintenance, demographic changes, or some other reason.
+Moreover, high-performing hotels are also candidates for acquisition if they fit into a hotel brand’s long-term strategy.
+However, these hotels often carry a premium price tag.
+Typically, Assets America® finances hotel acquisitions with conventional banks as well as SBA-guaranteed loans.

-Assets America® is Your Source for Hotel Financing
+Assets America® is Your Trusted Source for Hotel Financing

 Without professional help, hotel financing and hotel construction loans can be a complex and daunting task.
-Assets America® serves as a powerful ally to its clients, drawing from greater than 34 years of experience in commercial finance.
+Assets America® serves as a powerful ally to its clients.
+We draw from over 34 years of experience in commercial finance.
 We start by using our marketplace knowledge and vast expertise to understand the details and specifics of your hotel project.
 With those details in mind, we match your project and its financials to the ideal hotel financing capital sources.